SeanRavenhill/dotslash-assessment/README.md

 I would like to extend my thanks to Paige Orbe at Goldman Tech (http://www.goldmantech.co.za/) for reaching out to me on LinkedIn and presenting me with this amazing opportunity to join the team at Dotslash Digital (https://dotslash.digital/).

-I would also like to extend thanks to Werner Griesel at Dotslash Digital for providing me this assesment, it has been a wonderful challenge.
+I would also like to extend thanks to Werner Griesel at Dotslash Digital for providing me with this assessment, it has been a wonderful challenge.
 I have learned so much from this process, and feel I have progressed greatly as a developer in taking on the challenge!
-I would also like to thank Werner for his very personable and easy going approach to interviews.
+I would also like to thank Werner for his very personable and easy-going approach to interviews.
 It was a very comfortable, personable and enjoyable conversation.
 It left me with a great impression of Werner and Dotslash.